Publishers: Use Tableau Bridge to Keep Tableau Online Data Fresh

 Note: When an extract refresh is performed on extracts created in Tableau 10.4 and earlier (that is, a .tde extract), the extract is upgraded to .hyper extract automatically.
 While there are many benefits of upgrading to a .hyper extract, you won't be able open the extract with earlier versions of Tableau Desktop.
 For more information, see Extract Upgrade to .hyper Format.

-The steps here describe how to schedule the refresh at the same time you publish the data source.
+The steps here describe how to schedule the refresh at the same time you publish the data source from Tableau Online.
 For a data source that’s already published, see Create a Schedule for a Tableau Bridge Data Source.

 1. Publish the data source